Sixteen new genetic regions for allergies discovered

 Allergies are very common.
 According to Allergy UK, around 21 million adults in the UK suffer from at least one allergy.
 The numbers are increasing every year and, in the UK, it is estimated that 50 per cent of all children are diagnosed with an allergic condition.

-The first study, undertaken by the Early Genetics and Lifecourse Epidemiology research cohort (EAGLE), which includes Children of the 90s (ALSPAC) at the University of Bristol, involved almost 32,000 individuals from 16 studies worldwide.
+The first study, undertaken by the Early Genetics and Lifecourse Epidemiology research cohort (EAGLE), which includes Children of the 90s, involved almost 32,000 individuals from 16 studies worldwide.

 The EAGLE study was conducted in two stages.
 The first compared 5,809 allergy sufferers with 9,875 non-allergy sufferers (controls).
 Allergy was assessed objectively by measuring allergen levels in blood or by a skin-prick test.
 The second phase replicated the study in 6,145 independent allergy sufferers and 10,137 controls.

-The papers, Klaus Bønnelykke et al, ‘Meta-analysis of genome-wide association studies identifies 10 loci influencing allergic sensitization’, doi 10.1038/ng.2694 and David A Hinds et al, ‘A genome-wide association meta-analysis of self-reported allergy identifies shared and allergy-specific susceptibility loci’, doi:10.1038/ng.2686 will be published online in Nature Genetics on 30 June 2013.
+The papers, Klaus Bønnelykke et al, ‘Meta-analysis of genome-wide association studies identifies 10 loci influencing allergic sensitization’, doi 10.1038/ng.2694 and David A Hinds et al, ‘A genome-wide association meta-analysis of self-reported allergy identifies shared and allergy-specific susceptibility loci’, doi:10.1038/ng.2686 are published online in Nature Genetics on 30 June 2013.